Small Grains, Large Gains: Feeding Barley to Pigs

 Barley is an annual cereal grain used for livestock feed and forage, as well as for malting.
 Barley cultivars are available for fall or spring planting.
 Spring-seeded barleys are commonly planted in Midwest areas where well-drained, fertile soils provide optimum production.

 Barley grain can be arranged in two-rows or six-rows and hulled or hull-less.
-These different barley varieties result in various growth rates, feed intake, and feed efficiency.
-Two-rowed barley produces fewer, but larger kernels per plant than six-rowed barley, so it generally has better-feed efficiency, but lower grain yields per acre.
+These different barley varieties result in various growth rates, feed intake and feed efficiency for pigs.
+Two-rowed barley produces fewer, but larger kernels per plant than six-rowed barley, so it generally has better feed efficiency, but lower grain yields per acre.
 Hulless barley has higher crude protein and lower crude fiber than hulled barley, as the hull contains a large portion of the fiber.

 Nutritional Quality and Health Benefits of Barley